ALPS Mountaineering Rendezvous Review

-Just like the other ALPS Mountaineering chair we reviewed, the King Kong, the Rendezvous exhibits a very durable construction.
-Constructed of thick, canvas-feeling 600D polyester and a "sturdy powder-coated steel frame", we felt secure sitting in this chair.
-All the seams are double-stitched and reinforced at pressure points.
-Even the storage bag is made of the same durable polyester construction.
+Constructed of thick, canvas-feeling 600D polyester and a "sturdy powder-coated steel frame," we feel secure sitting in the Rendezvous.
+All the seams are double-stitched and reinforced at pressure points, and even the storage bag is made of the same durable polyester construction.

-The only thing that gave us a moment's hesitation is that extra movement in the frame when pushing down on the armrests to stand up.
+The only thing that gives us a moment's hesitation is extra movement in the frame when pushing down on the armrests to stand up.
 Looking at the frame, you can see where the sides of the seat poles are meant to sit.
-Since they don't snap into place, it would then theoretically be possible for you to sit down and cause those poles to put pressure on the plastic supports, which may fail over time.
-However, we had no such issues during testing and merely wanted to mention what we had noticed while expressing a lot of overall confidence in the longevity of the Rendezvous.
+Since they don't snap into place, it is then theoretically possible for you to sit down and cause those poles to put pressure on the plastic supports, which may fail over time.
+However, we had no such issues during testing.

 Aside from the foam-coated armrests, this chair has no other features, not even a cup holder.
-However, we found that sitting so close to the ground, we had no issues just setting our beverage on the ground next to us.
+However, we found that sitting so close to the ground, we had no issues just setting our beverage down next to the chair.

-We found it hard to not find a hundred awesome uses for this little chair.
-With universal comfort, a low profile, relatively low weight, and a GREAT price, the ALPS Mountaineering Rendezvous is a durable, sturdy, and supportive solution to potentially all your seating dilemmas.
+With universal comfort, a low profile, and a relatively low weight, the ALPS Mountaineering Rendezvous is a durable, sturdy, and supportive solution to potentially all your seating dilemmas.